Frequently Asked Questions

 Serving Dallas, TX & Surrounding Areas

-• What are Restricted Keyway Locks?
+What are Restricted Keyway Locks?

-• How Do Restricted Keyways Work?
+How Do Restricted Keyways Work?

-Restricted Keyways work by using specially designed, patented keyways that are exclusive to authorized dealers.
-When you need an extra key, you must visit one of these dealers and provide proper identification and proof of authorization.
-The dealer is required to maintain detailed records of all key copies made, adding an extra layer of accountability.
-Because these keys cannot be duplicated at standard key-cutting locations, you can rest assured that you know exactly who has copies of your keys.
-This system helps prevent unauthorized duplication and unauthorized access, making it an ideal solution for homeowners, businesses, and property managers seeking to enhance security.
+Restricted keyways use uniquely patented key designs that can only be duplicated by authorized dealers.
+To obtain an additional key, you must provide proper identification and proof of authorization at a certified dealer, who is also required to keep detailed records of every key copied.
+Since these keys cannot be reproduced at standard hardware or key-cutting shops, you always know who holds access.
+This system prevents unauthorized duplication and entry, making it an excellent choice for homeowners, businesses, and property managers looking to strengthen security.

-• Are Restricted Keyways the Same as High Security Locks?
+Are Restricted Keyways the Same as High Security Locks?